ycechungAI/moderngl/docs/reference/context.rst

 including mode details.

-.. py:attribute:: NEAREST
+.. py:attribute:: Context.NEAREST
     :type: int

     Returns the value of the texture element that is nearest (in Manhattan distance) to the specified texture coordinates.

-.. py:attribute:: LINEAR
+.. py:attribute:: Context.LINEAR
     :type: int

     Returns the weighted average of the four texture elements